There are two different application types for short-term rentals:

 The resident of the short-term rental must occupy the dwelling unit for at least 270 days during each calendar year—roughly nine months.
 There are no limits to the number of nights you may have a short-term rental.
 The greatest number of days you may be away from home and renting to overnight guests is 95—roughly three months.

 A copy of an Oregon Driver’s License or Oregon Identification Card is required to confirm residency as part of the permit application.
 The accepted form of identification is not allowed to include a separate mailing address unless it is a P.O.
 Box or PMB address.

 The resident may choose an operator to manage their accessory short-term rental.
 The resident must still occupy the dwelling unit where the bedrooms are rented for at least 270 days during each calendar year.
 The operator must follow all regulations.
 The operator must also provide contact information in the neighborhood notice.

-When a renter operates a short-term rental
+When a renter operates an accessory short-term rental

-If the short-term rental is a condo
+If the accessory short-term rental is a condominium

 Please note, homeowner association approval or signatures are not required for declared condominiums.
 Only the listed condominium owner is required to provide owner signature authorization.
 Please review all applicable homeowner association bylaws or other codes, covenants and restrictions that might apply to a declared condominium.